firefly-oss/lib-transactional-engine/docs/REFERENCE_CARD.md

 ```

 ## Retry, backoff, timeout
-- Annotation attributes: `retry`, `backoffMs`, `timeoutMs` (millisecond values).
-- Programmatic API preferred for readability:
+- Configure resilience via SagaBuilder using Duration-based methods for readability:
   - `.retry(int attempts)`
   - `.backoff(Duration)`
   - `.timeout(Duration)`
+- Prefer Duration for clarity, but the DSL also provides millisecond overloads: `.backoffMs(long)` and `.timeoutMs(long)`.
+- When using annotations, you can use millisecond fields `backoffMs` and `timeoutMs`.
+Defaults: backoff=100ms, timeout=disabled (0). `retry` remains available in annotations.

 Tip
-- Prefer `Duration` methods in the builder for readability; keep ms attributes in annotations only for simple cases.
+- Use builder Duration methods for new code; avoid ms fields in annotations.

 ### Compensation-specific overrides (per step)
 Override resilience for compensations independently of the step using these `@SagaStep`/`@ExternalSagaStep` attributes: